Gene Goodreault: Boston College

-Later years
+Later life

 Goodreault was selected in the second round (15th overall pick) in the 1941 NFL draft, but he did not play in the NFL.
 He served in the United States Navy during World War II and operated a wool brokerage business in Massachusetts after the war.
 He lived in Haverhill until 2004.

 Goodreault was inducted into the College Football Hall of Fame in 1982.
 He was also honored by Boston College as one of the inaugural inductees into its Varsity Club Hall of Fame in 1970.
 In 2001, Boston College retired his #50 jersey in a halftime ceremony at Alumni Stadium.

 Goodreault moved to California in 2004.
 He died from cancer in 2010 at age 91 in Orinda, California.